crossplane/crossplane/design/design-doc-template-stacks-experience.md

 #### Adding a CRD

 The tooling will make it simpler to add a CRD from scratch.
-For example, the following would create a basic CRD in the appropriate folder, and would update the `dependsOn` field of the stack's `app.yaml`:
+For example, the following would create a basic CRD in the appropriate folder, so that it becomes part of the stack:

 ```
 kubectl crossplane stack crd init WordpressInstance wordpressinstances wordpress.samples.stacks.crossplane.io